 these issues in the context of asymmetric and heterogeneous designs,

-which provide the best balance between high single-thread performance
+which provide the best balance between high single-thread performance, high throughput for parallel tasks,

-and high throughput for parallel tasks.
+and high performance on critical functions.
 To address these challenges, we are taking a

 variety of approaches: